XPUI-Framework/xpui-framework/docs/tutorial.md

 │  Sleep when closed         Yes   │
 │                                  │
 ├──────────────────────────────────┤
-│  Back        Save                │   button hints — also the backend's └──────────────────────────────────┘
+│  Back        Edit                │   button hints — also the backend's └──────────────────────────────────┘
 ```